Skinny Unlimited Broadband FAQs

 Is Skinny Unlimited Broadband suitable for businesses?

-I'm on Skinny Broadband.
+I’m on Skinny Wireless 4G Broadband.
 How easy is it to make the move to Skinny Unlimited?

 We can definitely understand why you’d want to take advantage of no data caps on our unlimited plan!
-Because Skinny 40GB & 100GB Broadband plans and Skinny Unlimited Broadband use different technologies to connect to the internet, there’s a bit of a process to get get you switched over.
+Because Skinny Wireless 4G Broadband plans and Skinny Unlimited Broadband use different technologies to connect to the internet, there’s a bit of a process to get you switched over.

-Skinny Broadband uses a modem which connects via Spark’s 4G network.
+Skinny Wireless 4G Broadband uses a modem that connects via Spark’s 4G network.
 Skinny Unlimited Broadband uses a different kind of modem and either ADSL, VDSL or Fibre (a fixed line) to get you connected.
-We’ll need to book in a technician to connect you up, and sometimes install a jackpoint at your home.
+We’ll need to book in a technician to connect you up, and sometimes install a jack point at your home.
 We deal with Chorus and Local Fibre Companies (or LFCs - Chorus, UFF or Enable) to connect you up.
 We need to book their technicians in advance.
 The connection process can take anywhere from a couple of days (for an easy ADSL connection, for example) to several months (for Fibre when there’s a waiting list).

 Having said all that, we’ll keep you informed along the way and make it as easy for you as possible!
-And you can definitely keep your Skinny 40GB or 100GB Broadband until your Skinny Unlimited Broadband connection is complete.
+And you can definitely keep your Skinny Wireless 4G Broadband until your Skinny Unlimited Broadband connection is complete.

 How long will it take for me to get Skinny Unlimited Broadband?

 How long it takes to get connected will depend on which of our plans is available at your place.
 ADSL, VDSL and existing Fibre connections normally take 5-7 working days to be connected.
 If you don’t already have Fibre installed at your place, it can take longer - sometimes three months or more.
-Don’t worry - we can usually provide you with a temporary ADSL or VDSL connection while you wait for your fibre to be installed so you won’t be without.
+Don’t worry - we can usually provide you with a temporary ADSL connection while you wait for your fibre to be installed so you won’t be without.
+Note: There may be an extra cost for such a temporary connection.

 What does the connection process for Skinny Unlimited (ADSL or VDSL) involve?